ProgHaj/LArena/README.md

 # LArena
 Game made for LD42 comp

-Should be played 2-? players, ? since input manager takes 16 controllers, but have only tested with one and I know there's a limit of 4 on xbox 360 controls on a single computer.
+2 - ? player couch game.
+The goal is to knock out the others from the platform, which will shrink.
+First to 3 wins.

+2 players can play on the same gamepad, and 2 players can play on the keyboard.

-If start the game solo you enter "practice mode" which is just the same as the real game but you can't win, and 1 death resets the game.
+If you start the game solo you will enter a "practice mode", which is just the same as the real game but you can't win.
+In practice mode one death resets the game.

 # Controls
 * w/i/joystick_up and s/k/joystick_down to aim